algolia/docsearch/docs/README.md

 CSS is processed through PostCSS.
 It expects an entry file in `./src/style.css`.

-It is using `postcss-import`, allowing you to `@import` files from the `./src/_styles/` directory to better split your CSS code in logical chunks.
+We are using `postcss-import`, allowing you to `@import` files from the `./src/_styles/` directory to better split your CSS code in logical chunks.

 Most of the styling based on tailwind.css, with the config file behing `tailwind.config.js`.
 It contains default sizing and coloring to follow the Algolia brand guidelines.

-The final CSS files is then compressed through PurgeCSS (to only keep CSS classes that are actually used) and CleanCSS (to minify it).
+The final CSS files is then compressed through PurgeCSS (to keep CSS classes that are actually used) and CleanCSS (to minify it).

 ## JavaScript